elmontana/EPA-Inspection-Prioritization/README.md

 Currently the code reads the config file (default to `experiments/test_run.yaml`), creates config for train/test splits, preprocesses data (which can be skipped using flag `--skip_preprocessing`), generates a cohort table, generates the features, imputes the missing values in the features, trains a set of models while performing grid search over provided set of parameter combinations, and tests each model.

-The program creates tables in the `cleaned`, `semantic`, and `experiments` schemas of the database.
+The program creates tables in the `cleaned`, `semantic`, `experiments`, and `results` schemas of the database.
 During training and evaluation, it also creates local model dumps and evaluation result tables in a log directory.

 ### EPA Data Notes